Bob the Angry Flower

-Bob the Angry Flower is a webcomic that tells the exploits of an easily angered anthropomorphic flower named Bob and his interactions with the world, often in search of either global domination or love.
+Bob the Angry Flower is a webcomic by Stephen Notley, published weekly starting in 1992.
+It tells the exploits of an easily angered anthropomorphic flower named Bob and his interactions with the world, often in search of either global domination or love.
 Though the comic strip features a range of recurring characters, most strips stand alone with little or no continuity.

 Characters and style

 Bob has an intense hatred of the incorrect use of the apostrophe to form plurals, and is also often found in outlandish but self-inflicted predicaments.
 The strips themselves range from absurdist humor to dadaist "anti-humor".

-Bob's two sidekicks are "Stumpy" (a talking tree stump) and "Freddie the Flying Fetus" (self-explanatory).
+Bob's two sidekicks are "Stumpy" (a talking tree stump) and "Freddie the Flying Fetus".
 While Stumpy's appearance and demeanour epitomise existential ennui, Freddie – as befits his tender years – is a vital and innocent spirit, insuppressibly enthusiastic and trusting; the pair provide two different counterpoints to the single-minded irascibility of the protagonist.

 Other recurring minor characters include robots (and their natural enemies, bears), ninjas, Daleks (from Doctor Who) and various evil masterminds.
 Dick Cheney, Kofi Annan, and other world leaders have also appeared as characters on occasion.